codio/site/source/docs/specifics/cakephp.html.md

 1. From the Codio Preview menu (the right most Codio menu) select the drop down menu and check 'New Browser Tab' and select 'Box URL'.

-You should now see the familiair CakePHP landing page in a browser window.
+You should now see the familiar CakePHP landing page in a browser window.